Find out about household waste, rubbish and recycling collections.

-They also provide a container - a bag or green box - to collect them in.
+They also provide the containers - bags, boxes or bins - to collect them in.

 District and borough councils provide recycling banks (also known as bottle banks and bring sites) around the county, often in car parks and near supermarkets.
 Sites usually have facilities to collect glass and paper and sometimes textiles, plastics and cans.